Pistonight/botw-symbols/README.md

    const auto pSystemTimers = ksys::SystemTimers::getInstance();
    ```
    In this case we are using the data symbol `_ZN4ksys12SystemTimers9sInstanceE`.
 Since this is listed in the decomp project, the build tool will automatically find it and link it for you
+1. If you need to get the raw address of a member function (for example for hooking), see the [Glue API](https://github.com/iTNTPiston/botw-link/tree/main/include). **Do not use member function pointers directly as static function pointers.** The compiler will likely stop you anyway.

 ### Declare the Symbol Yourself
 Sometimes the symbol isn't in the decomp project.
 You can either: